rowanlaw/Code_Portfolio/README.md

 This machine learning demo revolves around a larger dataset of meter readings monitoring human exercise.
 It involves data transformation, principal component analysis and fitting of Multinomial Log-Linear Model and Random Forest.

+4. HSI Analysis (R):

+This is a time series analysis of HSI (Hang Seng Index) with autocorrelation and partial autocorrelation functions.
+It also has some demonstrations with the R plotting package, ggplot2.

 Regards,